Battle of Gembloux (1578): Parma's action

 The Spanish cavalry crossed the Meuse River and made contact with the rear of the withdrawing rebel army.
 With the bulk of the Spanish army still south of the Meuse, John sent messages to his cavalry, now commanded by Alexander, not to approach the enemy too closely until the arrival of rest of the Spanish force.
 However, the cavalry advanced so fast and so far that they would not be able to safely withdraw.
-Alexander saw an opportunity to surprise the enemy and launched a cavalry charge after seeing the poor state of the enemy forces.
+Alexander saw an opportunity to surprise the rebels and launched a cavalry charge after seeing the poor state of the enemy forces.
 After several clashes with the Netherlandish rearguard cavalry, the Spanish routed them, and they fled towards the main body of the Netherlandish army, causing an enormous panic amongst those troops.
 Most of the rebel army disintegrated, with Parma's cavalry cutting down many soldiers as they fled.

 Destruction of the states-general's army

 The Netherlandish army tried to regroup, but a cannon and its ammunition blew up, causing many deaths and renewed panic.
 Meanwhile, part of the rebel troops, mostly Dutch and Scots led by Colonel Henry Balfour, tried to take defensive positions, but could not withstand the musketeers and pikemen led by John, Mondragón, and Gonzaga.
-The Spanish victory was complete, De Goignies and a large number of his officers were captured, along with thirty-four flags and banners and all the artillery and baggage of the Netherlandish army.
-Thousands of rebel soldiers were killed or captured.
+The Spanish victory was complete.
+De Goignies and a large number of his officers were captured, along with thirty-four flags and banners and all the artillery and baggage of the Netherlandish army.
+6000 rebel soldiers where killed, with hundreds of prisoners.
 The Spanish casualties, however, were minimal, with a claim of only 12 dead and a few wounded.
 Around 3,000 rebels reached Gembloux and closed the gates, but after negotiations they surrendered to the Spanish on 5 February, sparing the city from a sack.

 Aftermath

 The defeat at Gembloux led to military pressure on Brussels, causing the States General of the Netherlands to leave and move to Antwerp.
 Prince William of Orange, the leader of the revolt, also left, along with its nominal governor, Matthias of Austria (the future Holy Roman Emperor), who had accepted the position of governor-general by the states-general, although he was not recognized by his uncle, Philip II of Spain.
 The victory of John also meant the end of the Union of Brussels, and hastened the disintegration of the unity of the rebel provinces.

-John died nine months after the battle (probably from typhus), on 1 October 1578, and was succeeded by Farnese as governor-general (last desire of John that Philip II confirmed), who at the head of the Spanish army reconquered large parts of the Low Countries in the following years.
+John died nine months after the battle, probably from typhus, on 1 October 1578.
+He was succeeded by Farnese as governor-general (last desire of John that Philip II confirmed), who at the head of the Spanish army reconquered large parts of the Low Countries in the following years.

-On 6 January 1579 the provinces loyal to the Spanish Monarchy signed the defensive Union of Arras, expressed their loyalty to Philip II and recognized Farnese as Governor-General of the Netherlands.
+On 6 January 1579, the provinces loyal to the Spanish Monarchy signed the defensive Union of Arras, expressed their loyalty to Philip II and recognized Farnese as Governor-General of the Netherlands.
 In contrast, the provinces loyal to the Protestant cause signed the defensive Union of Utrecht.